 In the world of both fresh and saltwater angling, kayaks have taken off as the vessel of choice to chase fish from.
 More portable and less expensive than other traditional fishing boat alternatives, it makes sense that more and more anglers are choosing to add a fishing kayak to their arsenal of gear.

-We’ve put together a top list of the best fishing kayaks currently on the market so you can find what vessel is best for your favorite stream, lake or stretch of coastline and get on the water.
+We’ve put together a top list of the best fishing kayaks so you can find what vessel is best for your favorite stream, lake, or stretch of coastline and get on the water.

 ||Price: $1,099.00 Shop now at Austin Canoe & Kayak||Shop now Read our review|